Ring Alarm (1st Generation) Installation Guide

 Disarming will cancel your alarm signal:

-If you have Assisted Monitoring, disarming the system during an alarm cancels the alarm signal sent to the monitoring service.
+If you have Alarm Calls, disarming the system during an alarm cancels the alarm signal sent to the monitoring service.
 If you disarm within 60 seconds of the alarm sounding, you may not receive calls from the monitoring service.
 In an emergency, you can allow the alarm to continue sounding without disarming until you’re sure it’s not needed.

 Bypassing Sensors